project

 Framework Development

-2013: Lott, Cindy M., Ed., Conference papers for The Future of State Charities Regulation, Charities Regulation and Oversight - papers available below.
+Lott, Cindy M., ed.
+Conference Papers for The Future of State Charities Regulation: Charities Regulation and Oversight.
+Columbia Law School: National State Attorneys General Program, 2013.

 Applications of the Framework and Related Research